Towards a Taxonomy of Software Log Smells: Study Design

 \subsection{Replicability}

-To allow replication, verification, and extension of this study, the raw data and complete results of the study will be provided in a replication package.
-We plan to make it publicly available upon acceptance of the paper.
+To allow replication, verification, and extension of this study, we will provide a replication package.
+It contains the complete list of queries and papers, the reasons for exclusion, all extracted data, the results of both the open and closed card sorts, and the categorized data derived from the papers.
+We plan to make the replication package publicly available upon acceptance of the paper.